Fast Company’s creative directors describe how we got that FC look over 25 years

 Perhaps the most valuable factor was the trust placed in us by our editor-in-chief Bob Safian.
 He always supported us, granted us a tremendous amount of freedom, and maybe most importantly, always encouraged us to take risks.
 He truly lived the Fast Company mission, and we were incredibly fortunate to work with him.

-Mike Schnaidt, 2018–Present
+Mike Schnaidt, 2018–present

-In 2018, Editor-in-Chief Stephanie Mehta and I sat down for a beer at Fast Company staff favorite, The Wooly.
-We were both relative newbies to the brand, but longtime fans of Fast Company.
+In 2018, editor-in-chief Stephanie Mehta and I sat down for a beer at Fast Company staff favorite, The Wooly.
+We were both relative newbies to the brand but longtime fans of Fast Company.
 Great design always starts with a conversation, and we drew our line in the sand with a chat about how much has changed since the publication’s launch.
 Over the past 25 years, Fast Company taught us the value of innovation, ideas, and how to put them into action.
 Technology has accelerated our productivity to breakneck speeds.
 But now, readers are less spellbound over the devices that propel them, and in search for greater purpose.
 That’s what brings them joy.
 During our conversation, it became clear this human-centered approach would be the visual focus for this new era.

 Fast Company has always celebrated work that matters.
 In fact, they inscribed it on one of my favorite covers, in November 2001.
 In order to celebrate our current state of purpose-driven work, we looked back for inspiration.
 Typography is core to Fast Company‘s voice, and we refined the conversational tone of the early-era design for current times.
 We wanted the type to be playful—sometimes loud, other times quiet, and always in response to the content.
 In a similar vein, we placed a strong emphasis on a diverse mix of photography and illustration, so each issue is the perfect visual playlist.
 By allowing the look of Fast Company to have different moods, it feels more human.